 Description du projet

-Our goal is to provide a sound proof of principle for this strategy using Salmonella Typhimurium infection in the mouse model.
+Our goal is to provide a sound proof of principle for this strategy using S.Tm infection in the mouse model.
 PhagoVax should be rapidly applicable in livestock infection management, with potential for translation in domestic swine.
-Note that a major asset for accessing a strictly regulated market in this field is that PhagoVax does not contain live GMO in its composition.

 Personnes participant au projet